top of page

 This can happen to all students, but it is especially apparent for students with processing differences.
 These children are working twice as hard just to get through a typical school day.
 So when homework time arrives, their tank is completely depleted.

-Step 1: Honor the need for downtime
+Step 1: Honor the Need for Downtime

 Before jumping into homework, give your child time to decompress.
 Downtime looks different for everyone!
 Some students will benefit from activities that release pent-up energy, while others need rest and recovery.

-Activities to release energy:
+Activities to Release Energy

 • Outdoor play or sports